 Abstract.
 Theoretically the relationship between the main parameters of active femtoobjects and the Higgs boson in fractal models of the Universe was investigated.
 To describe the structure of the solar wind, heliopause, new Hubble constants are proposed.
 Estimates of the main parameters are conformed with the experimental data obtained by the Planck space observatory (based on Fermi-LAT and Cerenkov telescopes), UTR-2 and URAN-2 radio telescopes, Parker Solar Probe, Voyager 2 and Voyager 1.
 Within the framework of the anisotropic model, a description of the main characteristics of the model femtoobject and its relationships with the parameters of the Higgs boson and the Higgs field was performed.
-To take into account the stochastic behavior of the classical electron radius), random variables are introduced.
+To take into account the stochastic behavior of the parameters of a model femtoobject (an active object with dimensions of the order of the classical electron radius), random variables are introduced.
 Using the example of a hydrogen atom, we estimated the radius of a proton, its mean square deviation, and compared it with an experiment.
 Estimates of the anomalous contributions to the magnetic moments of leptons based on the lepton quantum number are obtained.